 - Are you buying a home to fix-up or flip?
 Make sure the ‘bones’ are good with minimal structural issues.

 - Or are you an experienced homebuyer?
 Do a quick refresher to see if your needs have changed since you last bought a new home.

 Branson MO – What a great place to live!

 Doing things in the right order can make moving here an easy and fun experience!
 First things first!
-Obviously, the first thing to do is get your finances in order.
+Obviously, the first thing to do is to get your finances in order.
 Will this be a cash transaction or will you need to obtain financing?
 If you will be getting a mortgage loan, that is the first order of business.

 All Things Financial

-Before making an offer, we will need to know a price range, terms of your financing including interest rate (we need this information for the paperwork), and a pre-qualification letter that will accompany the offer on your new home.
+Before making an offer, we will need to know a price range, terms of your financing including the interest rate (we need this information for the paperwork), and a pre-qualification letter that will accompany the offer on your new home.
 Mortgage rates and terms vary, and shopping for the mortgage that suits your needs is very important.
 Once you choose the right lender, they will make sure you have documentation that spells out exactly what your loan amount, interest rate, down payment and funds needed to close will be.
-Because, we don’t want any surprises at the last minute.
+Because we don’t want any surprises at the last minute.

 One thing to keep in mind – DO NOT make any changes in your financial situation during this time.
 Don’t move money around from different accounts or change jobs.
 And whatever you do…don’t buy/finance a new car or furniture.
 Don’t even pay off an existing account.
 There has to be an exact paper trail.
 Be sure to ask your lender for advice and guidance on anything financial.